ChatGPT AI - Cloze Game (Difficulty 4)

 in 60 words, create a cloze game with 3 questions for these words: run, ran, runs

-Here are some new example outputs:
+Here are some example outputs from this updated prompt:

 Step 6 - Specify Response Format